post-programming/post-programming/README.md

-## The Arguments Leading To Code Collapse of Journalism
+## The Arguments Leading To Shaming Of Journalism

-### Introduction of Post-Programming on NASA Mars Rover

 ```
 Since I took a slanted credit default swap at Github for not open-sourcing their own prod web code, here's relevant pieces of bulletin I tried getting logged for my HMM: